k-Planar and Fan-Crossing Drawings and Transductions of Embeddable Graphs: Potential Applications

-Inspired by the recent interest in studying (FO) transducibility between graph classes, and namely from the class of planar graphs, we have proved (based on~\cite{DBLP:journals/corr/abs-2505.15655}) an asymptotic characterization of transducibility from planar graphs in the weakly sparse world -- \Cref{thm:kfanchar}.
-There is nothing special about the plane in this result, and since all our arguments use planarity ``locally'', \Cref{thm:kfanchar} and \Cref{cor:kplanchar} can be easily extended to any fixed surface.
+Inspired by the recent interest in studying transducibility between graph classes, and namely from the class of planar graphs, we have proved (based on~\cite{DBLP:journals/corr/abs-2505.15655}) an asymptotic characterization of transducibility from planar graphs and from graphs embeddable in any fixed surface in the weakly sparse world -- \Cref{thm:kfanchar}.

-For example, from \cite{DBLP:journals/corr/abs-2501-07558,HtransdarXiv}, \Cref{cor:kplanchar} and \Cref{rem:duplic} we immediately get: \begin{corollary} The class of 3D-grids (maximum degree~$6$) is not $k$-planar for any fixed~$k$. \end{corollary} Likewise, there is no surface $\Sigma$ and integer $k$ such that the class of 3D-grids is drawable with $\leq k$ crossings per edge in~$\Sigma$ (a natural generalization of $k$-planarity).
+For example, since 3D-grids are of maximum degree~$6$, from \cite{DBLP:conf/lics/GajarskyPP25,DBLP:conf/lics/HlinenyJ25}, \Cref{cor:kplanchar} and \Cref{rem:duplic} we immediately conclude: \begin{corollary} The class of 3D-grids is not $k$-planar for any fixed~$k$, and not $k$-crossing for any fixed $k$ on any fixed surface. \end{corollary}

 We are not aware of any published elementary proof of \Cref{cor:3dgridk}, though, this claim can be easily derived from published results: Dujmovi\'c et al. \cite{DBLP:journals/siamdm/DujmovicEW17} proved that every $n$-vertex $k$-planar graph has tree-width $\ca O\big(\sqrt{(k+1)n}\big)$ and, on the other hand, Dvo\v{r}\'ak and Wood showed \cite{DBLP:journals/corr/abs-2208-10074} that any balanced bipartition of an $n$-vertex 3D grid is crossed by $\Omega(n^{2/3})$ edges, and so the tree-width is at least $\Omega(n^{2/3})$.
-Knowing validity of \Cref{cor:3dgridk} via other means, we can also use \Cref{cor:kplanchar} to prove that 3D-grids are not transducible from planar graphs (this is, in addition to \cite{DBLP:journals/corr/abs-2501-07558,HtransdarXiv}, a third way of proving the statement which was still open~a~year~ago).
+Knowing validity of \Cref{cor:3dgridk} via other means, we can also use \Cref{cor:kplanchar} to conversely prove that 3D-grids are not transducible from planar graphs (this is, in addition to \cite{DBLP:conf/lics/GajarskyPP25,DBLP:conf/lics/HlinenyJ25}, a third way of proving the statement which was open only two years ago).